homebrew-ec-foss/homebrew-internethome/src/posts/eBPF_Workshop.md

 Here, we assume that the eBPF program file has been named `hello_kern.bpf.c` and the output object file to be generated will be called `hello_kern.bpf.o`.

-The next step is to load the bpf object into the kernel and attach it to the `sys_execve kprobe`.
+The next step is to load the bpf object into the kernel and attach it to the `sys_enter raw_tracepoint`.
 This can be done by making use of `bpftool`, which will save us the hassle of manually writing C code to load and attach the eBPF code to the kernel.

 ```bash
 sudo bpftool prog load hello_kern.bpf.o /sys/fs/bpf/prog autoattach
 ```

-Believe it or not, your eBPF program is now running in the kernel!
+Believe it or not, your eBPF program is now running in the kernel, and runs everytime any system call is made by any application on your system!
 However, you might be wondering why there is no Hello World being printed.
 Since the eBPF code is running in the kernel, it isn’t directly printed to the terminal.
 Instead, the messages are logged to trace pipes in the kernel which can be viewed with the following command:

 ```bash
 sudo cat /sys/kernel/debug/tracing/trace_pipe